TokyoScarab/MMX-Randomizer/README.md

 # Mega Man X Randomzier
 ---
-THERE IS A HUGE UPDATE COMING TOMORROW!
+THERE IS A HUGE UPDATE COMING TOMORROW (06/27/2017)!
 STAY TUNED :D Sorry for the long time between builds